libp2p/blog/src/_blog/aut-tls.md

 Recent investments in [WebTransport](https://connectivity.libp2p.io/#webtransport) and [WebRTC](https://connectivity.libp2p.io/#webrtc) helped circumvent this problem, by removing the need for CA-signed TLS certificate, but they have their own drawbacks outlined below.

 Experience has shown that WebSockets are still the most common and reliable way to establish a bidirectional streaming connection from a browser.
 That's not to say that WebSockets are perfect.
-Most notably, in libp2p, [Secure WebSockets require 6 round trips to establish a connection](https://connectivity.libp2p.io/#websocket?tab=websocket-in-libp2p), no support for backpressure on streams (except for [`WebSocketStream` in Chrome](https://developer.chrome.com/docs/capabilities/web-apis/websocketstream)), and Secure WebSockets in libp2p require [double encryption](https://github.com/libp2p/specs/pull/625), which is inefficient.
+Most notably, in libp2p, [Secure WebSockets require 5 round trips to establish a connection](https://connectivity.libp2p.io/#websocket?tab=websocket-in-libp2p), no support for backpressure on streams (except for [`WebSocketStream` in Chrome](https://developer.chrome.com/docs/capabilities/web-apis/websocketstream)), and Secure WebSockets in libp2p require [double encryption](https://github.com/libp2p/specs/pull/625), which is inefficient.

-By comparison, [WebTransport requires 3 round trips](https://connectivity.libp2p.io/#webtransport?tab=webtransport-in-libp2p), which is why we believe WebTransport is the future of browser-node connectivity.
+By comparison, [WebTransport requires 3 round trips](https://connectivity.libp2p.io/#webtransport?tab=webtransport-in-libp2p), which is why we believe WebTransport is well positioned to be the recommended transport for browser-node connectivity, alas, only once WebTransport is stable and widely supported by browsers.

 ## How AutoTLS works

 With AutoTLS, the end result is:

-1. Your libp2p node, identified by a PeerID, has a wild card certificate for `*.<PeerID>.libp2p.direct`.
+1. Your libp2p node, identified by a [PeerID](https://docs.libp2p.io/concepts/fundamentals/peers/#peer-id), has a wild card certificate for `*.<PeerID>.libp2p.direct`.
 2. The authoritative DNS server of `libp2p.direct` (part of the AutoTLS service) maps DNS names to your libp2p node's IP addresses statelessly.

 > **Note:** `<PeerID>` is [base36 encoded](https://cid.ipfs.tech/#k51qzi5uqu5dh72mdzh50ohq411bo2tzdcdirjw0597vujl9w4hmkn4r8550r0) to keep the DNS label length under 63 characters ([RFC 1034](https://tools.ietf.org/html/rfc1034#page-7)).